iokloud/iok-express/README.md

 ## Features

 * Simple and Scalable.
-* HTTP and MQTT connections together as a bridge.
+* HTTP, MQTT and CoAP connections together as a bridge.
 * MQTT 3.1 and 3.1.1 compliant.
 * Sercured with authentication and JWT.
 * Usable inside ANY other Node.js app.